runxiyu/rasins/docs/CODING_STYLE.md

 - **Variable names** shall describe the variable's purpose ;

+- The `main()` function shall be placed at the top, after function prototypes, to increase code readability ;

 ### Blocks

 - In a block, do not use `{` and `}` if there's only one instruction inside ;